biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

 Wrapper for learning algorithms
 ===============================

-Imputation is used by learning algorithms and other methods that are not capable of handling unknown values.
+Imputation is also used by learning algorithms and other methods that are not capable of handling unknown values.
 It imputes missing values, calls the learner and, if imputation is also needed by the classifier, it wraps the classifier that imputes missing values in instances to classify.